 As much as they are appreciated, however many anglers are still in search of quality trout waters that offer a good place to stay while they explore.
-Ontario’s northeast ticks both boxes with superb brook trout fishing, and some wonderful lodges that cater to those in search of nature’s most beautiful fish!
+Northeastern Ontario ticks both boxes with superb brook trout fishing, and some wonderful lodges that cater to those in search of nature’s most beautiful fish!

 Brook Trout Lodges

 A handful of fishing lodges in Northeastern Ontario cater to brook trout anglers in late April, early May once lake ice has begun to lift.
 For those not-so-faint-of-heart anglers willing to put in the effort, some Lodges offer backwoods trout lakes on their territory a short portage away, and, trust me, extra effort is rewarded!
 I have carried my old Sportspal canoe on my shoulders through some of the roughest county imaginable, and been truly blessed with magnificent spring trout for my work.